John Anthony Fonblanque: Career

 He was commissioned as a Ensign in the Berkshire Militia in 1780.
 The regiment was disembodied in March 1783.

 Called to the bar at the Middle Temple, 24 January 1783, Fonblanque distinguished himself in 1791 as leading counsel at the bar of the House of Commons on behalf of the merchants of London in opposition to the Quebec bill.

 Fonblanque was the author of the very extensive notes forming the useful body of the standard legal work, Treatise on Equity nominally ascribed to Henry Ballow.
-First published in 1792, the fifth edition appeared in 1820.
+This revised edition was first published in 1793-1794; the fifth London edition appeared in 1820.

 He was Member of Parliament (MP) for the borough of Camelford 1802–1806 as a member of the Whig party following members of his wife's family, Samuel Martin and Sir Ralph Payne.
 Financial troubles brought an end to his political career by 1810.

 He was one of the Whig "friends" of King George IV when Prince of Wales and is also said to have been a personal friend of his Royal Highness.
 He is supposed to have written the celebrated letters to the King on the subject of his Royal Highness's exclusion from the army which were generally attributed to Lord Moira.

 Made King's Counsel on 28 April 1804, his brilliant early reputation meant he was spoken of as a future Whig Lord Chancellor.
 Vanity led Fonblanque into debt in 1807–08, and money problems, his wife left him in 1834, remained with him and his family the rest of his life.
 In later years he withdrew a great deal from the profession.
 It was said that Lord Eldon hearing that his library was to be sold purchased it and presented it to him.